App Mockup

 This wasn't research from a distance.
 The problem sits on both sides of every bad order.

-For shop owners, the same four problems came up in almost every conversation:
+For shop owners, the same 4 problems came up in almost every conversation:

 Order Mistakes